Frequently Asked Questions

 Live, because games are played and watched in real-time 24/7; light and libre for the fact that Lichess is open-source and unencumbered by proprietary junk that plagues other websites.

 If your opponent frequently aborts/leaves games, they get "play banned", which means they're temporarily banned from playing games.
-This is not publically indicated on their profile.
+This is not publicly indicated on their profile.
 If this behavior continues, the length of the playban increases - and prolonged behavior of this nature may lead to account closure.

 It is not possible to apply to become a moderator.
 If we see someone who we think would be good as a moderator, we will contact them directly.